 Observability with OpenTelemetry

-This page explains how to achieve observability through database query tracing, metrics collection, and logging by integrating ldbc with OpenTelemetry.
+This page explains how to achieve observability through database query tracing and metrics collection by integrating ldbc with OpenTelemetry.

 Required Dependencies